History

 Library Moves

-• The library moved to the stage in Village Hall due to roof leaking.
+The library moved to the stage in Village Hall due to roof leakage.

 1994